What is coaching?

 - Drive by Daniel Pink

 What's your background?

-What's the difference between coaching, therapy, and a DIY approach?
+What's the difference between coaching, therapy, and self-directed learning?

 Coaching, therapy, and self-directed learning are all essential to personal and professional growth.